+How long long you have to to file an insurance claim after a car accident varies.
 Make sure you check the wording of your car insurance policy carefully as these time periods can be anything from two days to two weeks after the accident.

 You should always inform your car insurance company about an accident, even if you don't want to make a claim.

 Not all car insurance companies are the same.
 Find out which providers our members were most satisfied with in our guide to the best and worst car insurance.

 Information on other drivers